goodboiiFalseGod/StatChecker/README.md

 # Stat Checker
+## Doesn't work at the moment, definitely won't work like before
 ### ﻿﻿This tool for Dark Souls III allows you to monitor players in your game session, gathers some statistics and have some handy features.